nanati45/Events/events-app/README.md

 3. Event Registration: Click on an event to see more details and register.
 4. User Authentication: Log in to manage your event registrations from the dashboard.

+## Collaborate

+We welcome contributions to improve and expand this events app!
+Whether you have suggestions for new features, find bugs, or would like to help with documentation, all contributions are appreciated.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.